USS Walton: Korean War and fate

 While at Long Beach on 1 October 1961, Walton received word that, in the words of her command history "her shuttling about the west coast was ended for the time being."
 With her selected reserve crew of 70 men the destroyer escort was recalled to active duty as part of the overall buildup of military force ordered by President John F. Kennedy to meet the communist threat in Berlin and, possibly, elsewhere.

 Again homeported at Pearl Harbor, Walton departed the west coast on 23 October for the Hawaiian Islands.
 She arrived eight days later and immediately commenced underway training evolutions.
 She later underwent a two-week availability alongside USS Hamul before she resumed underway training.
 On 4 December, the ship entered the Pearl Harbor Naval Shipyard to commence an overhaul that lasted through the end of the year 1961.

 After further underway training evolutions in Hawaiian waters, Walton departed Pearl Harbor on 22 January 1962, bound for the Marianas, on the first leg of her seventh WestPac deployment.
 After stopping for a day at Guam, she arrived in Subic Bay on 6 February.
 Nine days later, she got underway for Da Nang, South Vietnam.
 Walton arrived off Da Nang on 17 February and immediately began patrols in company with units of the small South Vietnamese Navy.
 Returning to Subic Bay briefly toward the middle of March, and after visiting Manila and Hong Kong, the destroyer escort resumed patrols off the coastline of South Vietnam, operating from Da Nang.
 For the remainder of her tour, the destroyer escort was almost constantly on the move, shifting to Subic Bay and Yokosuka; and patrolling the strait of Korea, before she returned via Yokosuka to Pearl Harbor on 5 June.

 Following a brief stint of local operations out of Pearl Harbor, Walton sailed for the west coast on 11 July 1962.
 Arriving at San Francisco on 1 August, she soon resumed her Naval Reserve training role.
-For the next five years, Walton operated off the west coast training reservists.
+For the next five years, Walton operated off the west coast training reservists, with a brief interruption to provide disaster relief during the Christmas flood of 1964.
 Ultimately decommissioned on 20 September 1968, Walton was struck from the Navy List on 23 September 1968 and was sunk as a target on 7 August 1969.